 The Benefits of Kettlebell Training You (Should) Actually Care About

 “Why kettlebells?”
-I get asked this a lot, along with “can I do some personal training with you, but not hurl around those kettlebell thingies?”
+We get asked this a lot, along with “can I do some personal training with you, but not hurl around those kettlebell thingies?”
 Yeah, true story.

-There’s really an obvious reason why I hurl these kettlebell thingies around – it’s just cool AF.
+There’s really an obvious reason why we hurl these kettlebell thingies around – it’s just cool AF.

-Ok but in all seriousness, there are just so many benefits of kettlebell sport – improvement of form, extremely low level of injury (if done under the guidance of a good trainer or training program), inexpensive, builds core strength, enhanced body awareness… I can keep going, but I really want to zoom in on three.
+Ok but in all seriousness, there are just so many benefits of kettlebell training – improvement of form, extremely low level of injury (if done under the guidance of a good trainer or training program), inexpensive, builds core strength, enhanced body awareness… I can keep going, but we really want to zoom in on three today.

 Mental Toughness and Softness